eckon/notes-rag/README.md

   - format context as machine readable as possible
   - returning a ready prompt for chatgpt
   - manual pasting of prompt into chatgpt
+- evaluation of the generated answers
+  - comparing the generated answer with an expected answer
+  - evaluating the quality of the answer

 ## setup